rkeerti/opera-cloud-identity-management-bootcamp/federatedokta.md

     ```
     https://<hostname>/<enterprise Id>/operacloud
     ```
-2. You should see an option to sign in via **Okta IdP**.
-Click on the Okta IdP to sign-on
+2. You should see an option to sign in using **< CompanyName >_OKTA**.
+Click on the Okta IdP that you created to sign-in.

 3. Sign in with the Okta credentials for the test user created during our setup